e85th/commons/README.md

 # commons

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A Clojure library with potentially useful reusable code.

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 E85th

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.